Code-Institute-Submissions/guess-country-by-flag/README.md

 Python logic extensively tested with unittest, a python unit testing framework.
 All tests pass.
 They can be found at [Unit Tests](tests/) and are split into multiple files for better readability.

+* To run all tests, in the terminal type in `python3 -m unittest`

 Additionally:

 * [W3C Markup Validation Service](https://validator.w3.org/)